 The snow leopard’s thick and long tail assists the cat with balance, especially when cresting through narrow ridges, when hunting on extreme terrain and when navigating through treacherous crevasses.
 When resting, the tail acts as a scarf for warmth.
 The tail also stores fat that can be utilized when they do not have food.

 6. How far they can jump (up to 15 meters high)

 A snow leopard can jump up to 15 meters, and because of its weight, it can take down three prey at the same time.
 Surprisingly, they can jump 6 meters vertically, enough to reach the gutter on an average two-story house.

 7. The mew, hiss, and growl

-Unlike other cats, snow leopards cannot roar as they have different and less developed vocal chords.
+Unlike other cats, snow leopards cannot roar as they have different and less developed vocal cords.
 Instead, they hiss, growl and mew, unlike a domestic cat, although louder.

 8. It is very tough to spot snow leopards

 It is tough to locate a snow leopard as they are very elusive and are well camouflaged.
 They are, in fact, referred to as the ‘ghosts of the mountains.’